-The Bank performs the above assessment to both corporate and retail exposures, and indicators of significant increase in credit risk are as follows:
+The Group performs the below assessment to both corporate and retail exposures, and indicators of significant increase in credit risk are as follows:

-Corporate Exposures Retail Exposures Asset quality level 'Precautionary' or lower Asset quality level 'Precautionary' or lower More than 30 days past due More than 30 days past due 'Warning' level in early warning system Significant decrease in credit rating () Debtor experiencing financial difficulties Deferment of repayment of principal and interest (Capital impairment, Adverse opinion or Disclaimer of opinion by external auditors) Significant decrease in credit rating() Deferment of interest Deferment of repayment of principal and interest Deferment of interest
+Corporate Exposures Retail Exposures Asset quality level 'Precautionary' or lower Asset quality level 'Precautionary' or lower More than 30 days past due More than 30 days past due 'Warning' level in early warning system Significant decrease in credit rating() Debtor experiencing financial difficulties Deferment of repayment of principal and interest (Capital impairment, Adverse opinion or Disclaimer of opinion by external auditors) Significant decrease in credit rating () Deferment of interest Deferment of repayment of principal and interest Deferment of interest

-^() The Group has applied the above indicators of significant decrease in credit rating since initial recognition as follows, and the estimation method is regularly being monitored.
+(\) The Group has applied the below indicators of significant decrease in credit rating since initial recognition as follows, and the estimation method is regularly being monitored.

 Credit rating Significant increased indicator of the credit rating

-Corporate AAA ~ A+ More than or equal to 4 steps
+Corporate $AAA \sim A+$ More than or equal to 4 steps

-A- ∼ BBB More than or equal to 3 steps
+$A- \sim BBB$ More than or equal to 3 steps

-BBB- \sim BB+ More than or equal to 2 steps
+BBB- $\sim$ BB+ More than or equal to 2 steps

 $BB \sim BB$ - More than or equal to 1 step

 Retail 1 ~ 3 More than or equal to 3 steps

 4 ~ 5 More than or equal to 2 steps

 6 ~ 10 More than or equal to 1 step

-The Group sees no significant increase in credit risk after initial recognition for debt securities, etc. with a credit rating of A + or higher, which are deemed to have low credit risk at the end of the reporting period.
+The Group determined that there is no significant increase in credit risk after initial recognition for debt securities, etc. with a credit rating of A + or higher, which are deemed to have low credit risk at the end of the reporting period.